Decision Method

 What is an Impact/Effort Matrix?

 An Impact/Effort Matrix is a prioritization framework that rates each option on two dimensions: how much impact it will have (1-5) and how much effort it requires (1-5).
-This creates four quadrants that help you prioritize: Quick Wins (high impact, low effort), Big Bets (high impact, high effort), Fill-Ins (low impact, low effort), and Avoid (low impact, high effort).
+This creates four quadrants that give you a clear action for every item: Quick Wins (high impact, low effort) go first.
+Big Bets (high impact, high effort) get planned carefully.
+Fill-Ins (low impact, low effort) fill gaps.
+Avoid (low impact, high effort) gets dropped.

 When to use an Impact/Effort Matrix

-- You want to identify quick wins for immediate momentum
+- You want to identify quick wins that deliver value without draining resources, especially early in a project when momentum matters

 Step-by-step guide